Story of a Secret State: Editions and translations

 The book was first published in English in the US (by Houghton Mifflin) in 1944 and in the UK in 1945.
 The book received another English edition in 2011.
 The book was quickly translated to Swedish (1945) and Icelandic (1945).
 It also received a French translation in 1948 (and a revised one in 2010).

 Because of Karski's association with the Home Army, his story and the book itself were subject to communist censorship in the People's Republic of Poland.
 For that reason, it was not published in Poland until a decade after the fall of communism.
-The first official release of this work in Polish (a translation of the English book) was finally released in 1999, with revisions by historian Waldemar Piasecki and Karski himself.
+The first official release of this work in Polish (a translation of the English book) was finally released in 1999, with revisions by the historian Waldemar Piasecki and Karski himself.
 In fact, initially, Karski did not see the need to publish a Polish translation of the book at all, as he was convinced it was aimed at the international audience.
 Karski considered the 1944 first edition a necessary simplification for the global audience, and the revised edition from 1999, while sometimes labelled a translation, contains some major changes and has been also described a significant rewriting of the original version.
 A second revised edition was published in Poland in 2014.

 The second edition corrects some errors, such as the misidentification of the transit camp near Izbica Lubelska as the main Bełżec death camp.
-Karski also noted that in the first edition, he purposefully falsified the identity of a guard who escorted him into that camp (changing his true Ukrainian nationality into Estonian), in an attempt to avoid pointing to Ukrainians as Germans’ accomplices in the extermination of the Jews, due to then-complex Polish-Ukrainian relations.
+Karski also noted that in the first edition, he purposefully falsified the identity of a guard who escorted him into that camp (changing his true Ukrainian nationality into Estonian), in an attempt to avoid pointing to Ukrainians as Germans' accomplices in the extermination of the Jews because of the complex Polish-Ukrainian relations.
 The first edition also minimized the complexity of the Polish-Jewish relations, both to avoid confusing the readers and to avoid damaging these relations.
-In effect, as noted by historian Joanna Rzepa, the first edition "presented a relatively black-and-white picture of World War II, with Poles and Jews struggling for survival under the Nazi regime".
+In effect, as noted by the historian Joanna Rzepa, the first edition "presented a relatively black-and-white picture of World War II, with Poles and Jews struggling for survival under the Nazi regime".

 Other translations include Norwegian, German (in 2011), Dutch, Spanish and Catalan.
 Due to a Soviet Union propaganda campaign against Karski, some translations were cancelled or delayed (these included among others Hebrew and Arabic).
 The Russian edition was finally published in 2012.

 Some later editions in English use longer titles and/or subtitles, such as Courier from Poland: The Story of a Secret State and Story of a Secret State: My Report to the World.